What does APEX stand for?

 Does Amazon track records of wins and losses by IP rights owners?

-Would you expect an e-commerce giant intensely driven by data to somehow ignore the results of their own patent cases?
+Do you think a data-driven e-commerce giant would ignore the results of their own patent cases?
 As you might expect, case results are tracked by Amazon.
 Furthermore, victorious patent owners may be able to piggyback off a prior successful APEX case by using an assigned APEX ID against similar listings in the future without going through another evaluation.

 What strategies cannot be ignored by Amazon sellers?